John Rushworth

 John Rushworth (c.
 1612 – 12 May 1690) was an English lawyer, historian and politician who sat in the House of Commons at various times between 1657 and 1685.
 He compiled a series of works covering the English Civil Wars throughout the 17th century called Historical Collections and also known as the Rushworth Papers.

 Early life

-Rushworth was born at Acklington Park in Warkworth, Northumberland, the son of Lawrence Rushworth and his wife Margaret Cuthbert, daughter of the vicar of Carnaby in Yorkshire.
-His father was an extensive landowner and Justice of the Peace at Heath, Yorkshire although he was in prison for debt in 1629.
+Rushworth was born at Acklington Park in Warkworth, Northumberland, the son of Lawrence Rushworth and his wife Margaret, daughter of Cuthbert Carnaby of Halton.
+His father was an extensive landowner and Justice of the Peace at Heath, Yorkshire, although he was in prison for debt in 1629.
 Rushworth was a solicitor at Berwick on Tweed from 1638 and entered Lincoln's Inn in 1640.
 He also began work as clerk assistant at the House of Commons in 1640: assisting Henry Elsynge, Clerk of the House of Commons, he was the first recorded individual to hold the office.